-We are exposed to foreign exchange risk from foreign currency purchases and foreign currency assets and liabilities created in the normal course of business.
+We are exposed to foreign exchange risk from net investments in foreign subsidiaries, foreign currency purchases and foreign currency assets and liabilities created in the normal course of business.
 We manage this risk through sourcing purchases from local suppliers, negotiating contracts in local currencies with foreign suppliers and through the use of derivatives, primarily forward contracts with terms of no more than two years.
 Exchange rate gains or losses related to foreign currency transactions are recognized as transaction gains or losses in our income statement as incurred.
+We also use net investment hedges to partially offset the effects of foreign currency on our investment in certain of our foreign subsidiaries.

-Our foreign currency derivatives had a total notional value of \$1.8 billion as of June 11, 2016 and \$2.1 billion as of December 26, 2015.
-Ineffectiveness for derivatives that qualify for hedge accounting treatment was not material for all periods presented.
-For foreign currency derivatives that do not qualify for hedge accounting treatment, all losses and gains were offset by changes in the underlying hedged items, resulting in no material net impact on earnings.
+Our foreign currency derivatives had a total notional value of \$1.7 billion as of September 3, 2016 and \$2.1 billion as of December 26, 2015.
+The total notional amount of our debt instruments designated as net investment hedges was \$0.8 billion as of September 3, 2016.
+Ineffectiveness for derivatives and non-derivatives that qualify for hedge accounting treatment was not material for all periods presented.
+For foreign currency derivatives that do not qualify for hedge accounting treatment, all gains and losses were offset by changes in the underlying hedged items, resulting in no material net impact on earnings.